toyamarodrigo/dwb-app/README.md

 4. If the selected output was `mp3`, `FFmpeg` will convert that `mp4` file into `mp3`. and then send it to the client.

-5. If the selected output was `mp4`, `FFmpeg` will download first their `highest quality audio ONLY possible` and then their `highest quality video ONLY`.
+5. If the selected output was `mp4`, `FFmpeg` will download first their `highest quality audio possible` and then their `highest quality video`.
+Why? because ytdl does not allow downloads highest audio and video at the same time.

 6. And finally FFmpeg will merge them into a single mp4 file and send it to the client.